Schedule Strategy Call →

 • Structured Data Audit: Verify that your site uses appropriate schema markup for legal services.
 Adding structured data (e.g. LegalService, FAQPage, Person, Article, Review) helps AI crawlers understand and display your information.
 Google’s own research shows that rich result features like AI Overviews draw heavily on structured data.
 A GEO audit should check with tools (e.g. Google’s Rich Results Test or Schema Validator) that your markup is correctly implemented.
 For example, including a FAQ schema on your site increases the chance AI answers will pull from your frequently asked questions.

 • Technical Crawlability Audit: Make sure AI crawlers can access your site.
 In addition to standard SEO checks (page speed, mobile-friendliness, secure HTTPS), confirm that you have not blocked AI bots.
-For instance, OpenAI’s web crawler (GPTBot) obeys the robots.txt file, so disallowing it would prevent ChatGPT from using your content.
+For instance, AI crawlers like GPTBot, ClaudeBot, PerplexityBot, and Google-Extended generally honor robots.txt, so disallowing them can quietly block your content from being cited in ChatGPT, Claude, Perplexity, and Gemini answers.
 A GEO audit should review robots.txt and any emerging standards (like llms.txt) to ensure AI systems are allowed to index your key content.
 Also verify that pages load quickly and display properly on all devices, since performance issues can hurt inclusion in AI results.

 • Competitive Benchmarking (Gap Analysis): Analyze your peers.
 Identify law firms or industry sites that are cited by AI in your niche.
 See what makes their content AI-friendly – perhaps they have detailed stats, quotes from experts, or in-depth guides.
 If an AI answer cites a competitor’s page, inspect how that page is structured.
 You might discover, for example, that competitors are using certain keywords, providing original insights, or including authoritative references.
 Use these insights to adjust your own content.